DrSnowbird/tomcat-docker/README.md

 -------------------------------------------------
 ```
-    docker run -d -p 18880:8080 -p 18443:8443 openkbs/jdk-tomcat
+    docker run -d -p 18880:8080 -p 18443:8443 openkbs/tomcat-docker
 ```

 # Build and run your local image
-To create the image `openkbs/jdk-tomcat` (or change to your own name, e.g. `my/jdk-tomcat`), execute the following command:
+To create the image `openkbs/tomcat-docker` (or change to your own name, e.g. `my/tomcat-docker`), execute the following command:

 ```
-    docker build -t openkbs/jdk-tomcat .
+    docker build -t openkbs/tomcat-docker .
 ```
 And, to run

 ```
-    docker run -d -p 18880:8080 -p 18443:8443 openkbs/jdk-tomcat
+    docker run -d -p 18880:8080 -p 18443:8443 openkbs/tomcat-docker
 ```

-The first time that you run your container, a new user `admin (or tomcat)` with default password `ChangeMeNow!` with all privileges will be created in Tomcat.
+The first time that you run your container, a new user `admin (or tomcat)` with default password `password` with all privileges will be created in Tomcat.
 However, it the password is not provided, then a random password will be generated.
 To get the random password, check the docker logs of the container by running:

 ```